THERE ARE SO MANY

 is big

 and has many personalities depending on where you are.
-We are convinced that our section of Jamaica Bay is the best cruising ground in NYC for several important reasons.
+We are convinced that our section of Jamaica Bay is one of the best places to sail in NYC for several important reasons.

 There is very little boat traffic which makes for calmer waters, more open space, and pure views of the beautiful surroundings.
 Eastern Jamaica Bay, where we are located, is essentially a dead end and other boats seldom make it this far into the bay.